sdsc-hpc-training-org/basic_skills/basic_linux_skills_expanse/README.md

 Notes:
 * For the examples below, we are using the `bash` shell, which is the default shell for new accounts on Expanse.
 For the purposes of following SDSC tutorials and exercises, please do not change the shell.
+* For any Linux command, you can find out what it does by asking for help.
+The syntax is usually
+  * `command` --help
+  * man `command`  --> invokes a user guide or manual
+  * search the web using google or some other search engine

 <a name="top">**Examples::**
 * [Basic Environment](#basic-env)